Sp3rick/GroupHelp/README.md

 -other things:

     implement direct private settings with /*settings
-    allow to see perms calculation trough user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with additional bot perms ?add an automatic leveling system for admins? (maybe?)
+    add a /commands command to help user to know bot commands, admin commands, and custom-group commands if avaiable a check system to drop wrong formatted cb.data and user.waitingReplyType allow to see perms calculation trough user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with additional bot perms ?add an automatic leveling system for admins? (maybe?)